nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/redis-configuration.md

     *   Relying on the `RedisCache` as a distributed implementation of the [Nuxeo Drive]({{page page='nuxeo-drive'}}) synchronization roots cache.
     *   [Cluster cache invalidations]({{page page='nuxeo-and-redis'}}#clustering-invalidation)

-For a robust production instance, the first point is always necessary, which means that Redis should always be used.
+Until Nuxeo 9.10 for a robust production instance, the first point is always necessary, which means that Redis should always be used.
 Visit [the Nuxeo and Redis page]({{page page='nuxeo-and-redis'}}) for more information.

+Since Nuxeo 9.10 [Nuxeo Stream]({{page page='nuxeo-stream'}) has been introduced and enables to use an alternative work manager that can rely on Kafka for the cluster mode, this cover point 1 and partially point 2 (there is no cache invalidation without Redis).

 ## Configuring Redis